-- 3 to 4 tbsp. white wine (or white cooking wine, for stir-frying)
+- 3 to 4 tablespoons white wine (or white cooking wine, for stir-frying)

 - 1 bell pepper (red, de-seeded and chopped or sliced)

-- 1/3-1/2 can coconut milk (depending on how much sauce you prefer)
+- 1/3 to 1/2 can coconut milk (depending on how much sauce you prefer)

 - 3/4 cup cashews (dry roasted, unsalted)